-In 2014, I was given the gift of serving as your principal.
-Hidden Forest is one of those walk-to-school campuses in a green and serene neighborhood that families imagine for their children.
-I often see families after school hours walk to the Hidden Forest playground and create music on over-sized and colorful musical instruments under the canopy of mature oak trees.
-Since the day this school opened, parents continue to maintain the same safe and nurturing environment that I desire for my own two sons and three daughters.
+In 2020, I was given the gift of serving as your principal.
+My goal is to continue to maintain the same safe and nurturing environment that I desire for my own two sons and three daughters.

 Over the years, the quilt has become frayed here and there, but it’s still a favorite around the house.
 My kids often use it on their beds or take it camping in the backyard.
 From time to time, I borrow it back from my kids and curl up with it in my recliner, warmed by the life lesson that our history does not define us – it prepares us.